rails-sqlserver/activerecord-sqlserver-adapter/README.md

 ## Supporting TinyTDS/Adapter

 Both TinyTDS and the Rails SQL Server Adapter are MIT-licensed open source projects.
 Its ongoing development is made possible thanks to the support by these awesome [backers](https://github.com/rails-sqlserver/tiny_tds/blob/master/BACKERS.md).
-If you'd like to join them, check out [MetaSkills Patreon Campaign](https://www.patreon.com/metaskills).
+If you'd like to join them, check out our [Patreon Campaign](https://www.patreon.com/metaskills).

 ## About The Adapter